andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 }
 ```

 The command `MOVE_PIECE` requests execution of the player's move in the chess engine.
 As the implementation uses React, we use the [react-state-driven](https://github.com/brucou/react-state-driven) library to integrate with React.
 This library is documented in its own section.
-It suffices to say for now that `react-state-driven` exposes a `<Machine />` component which takes a machine, an event emitter, a React component to execute the `render` commands received from the machine, command handlers and event handlers to actually run the received commands.
+It suffices to say for now that `react-state-driven` exposes a `<Machine />` component which takes a machine, an event emitter, a React component to execute the `render` commands received from the machine, command handlers, and event handlers to actually run the received commands.

 The usage with `react-state-driven` is to issue render commands whose parameters specify a screen to render.
 By default, the configured `renderWith` React component (here `ChessBoard`) is called with those parameters.
 For instance: